-For Fall 2020 — and as seen through the eyes of Peter Philips, Dior’s Creative and Image Director, the Diorshow Collection draws inspiration from the Maison’s flagship fashion pieces and reinvents both the eyeshadow palettes and cult-fave Overcurl Mascara.
-As this is the season of “eyes”, I’d say that these products are absolutely bang on … not to mention absolutely gorgeous.
+For Fall 2020 and as seen through the eyes of Peter Philips, Dior’s Creative and Image Director, the Diorshow Collection draws inspiration from the Maison’s flagship fashion pieces to reinvent both the eyeshadow palettes and cult-fave Overcurl Mascara.
+As this is the season of “eyes”, these pieces couldn’t come at a better time, wouldn’t you agree?

-The brand’s eyeshadow quints have been given a few upgrades, starting with the a new larger compact case which is now slimmer and has a slightly more geometric profile.
-Interestingly enough, the protective inner sleeve has been eliminated, which further reduces the overall packaging (well done, Dior).
-Each palette draws inspiration by a famous Dior runway look, tying in both beauty & fashion in true Dior style.
+The brand’s eyeshadow quints have been given a few upgrades, starting with the a new larger compact case that has a slimmer and slightly more geometric profile.
+Interestingly enough, the protective inner sleeve has been eliminated which has had the added benefit of reduced overall packaging (well done, Dior).
+Each palette was also inspired by a famous runway look, tying in both beauty & fashion in true Dior style.
 For the first time, however, the formula now contains skincare ingredients such as aloe vera for its soothing & smoothing properties, along with pine oil for its softening action — thus creating a powder with a weightless “no makeup” feel.

 Bella Hadid wearing 279 Denim